Actify

 Daily Integration

-Results become part of daily work: 'I know you're a deep-focus type, so I'll Slack instead of calling.'
-'Our team skews action-oriented, so let's assign a devil's advocate for big decisions.'
-The test only matters if it changes behavior.
+Results become part of daily work: 'I know you need processing time, so I'll Slack instead of calling.'
+The test only matters if it actually changes something.

 According to Actify's Test-Map-Apply Loop: personality assessments only produce measurable team improvement when all three stages are completed — teams that skip the Apply stage show zero sustained behavioral change after 6 weeks.